-My favorite times of silence are bike rides, running, hiking, kayaking, and mornings on my deck.
+My favorite times of silence are bike rides, running, hiking, kayaking, and mornings sitting outside.
 These times are not absent of sound, but they are peaceful and quiet.

-Essentially, when someone develops a discipline of silence, he/she really learns to appreciate peace and quiet along with the benefits of regularly pending time there.
-Spending time in peace and quiet involves reducing or eliminating unnatural sounds so that natural sounds (breathing, birds, footsteps, wind, etc.) are mostly what’s heard.
+When someone develops a discipline of silence, they learn to appreciate peace and quiet along with the benefits of regularl times of silence.
+These times involve reducing or eliminating unnatural sounds so natural sounds (e.g., breathing, birds, footsteps, wind, etc.) fill your awareness.

-In other words, a discipline of silence means intentionally choosing not to bring noise into the equation.
-It means choosing to not talk, play music or watch television.
-It means not introducing unnecessary sounds (keeping certain things silent) and instead existing in a quiet and peaceful arena.
+A discipline of silence means intentionally choosing not to bring noise into the equation.
+It means deciding to not talk, play music, or watch television.
+It means not introducing unnecessary sounds and instead existing in a quiet and peaceful place.

 Realizing that the goal in a discipline of silence is really peace and quiet, not literal silence, helps understand how to achieve a true discipline of silence.

-A discipline of silence allows you to think and to process life.
-Developing a discipline of silence means making a regular practice of simply existing with the natural sounds of life.
-It involves thoughts being allowed to move freely without little outside influence.
+A discipline of silence allows you to think and process life.
+It’s creating a regular practice of simply existing with the natural sounds of life and involves thoughts being allowed to move freely with little outside influence.

 Instead of continually taking in and then regurgitating information, I need to spend time processing.
-I need to consider how the information I encounters fits into my life and, more importantly, I need to weigh it against the Truth of God’s Word.
+I need to consider how the information I encounter fits into my life.
+More importantly, I need to weigh it against the Truth of God’s Word.